Support

 How do I change my country/locale?

 Go to Settings > Preferences > Locale.
-Changing your locale updates currency formatting, tax engines, merchant patterns, health cards, benchmarks, and demo data to match your country.
+Changing your locale updates currency formatting, tax engines, merchant patterns, health cards, and benchmarks to match your country.
 Supported locales are Australia, United Kingdom, United States, New Zealand, and Canada.

 How do I enable or disable the Gambling tab?